ane/ebi/README.md

 The interactors (and by extension, entities) are completely oblivious to their environment: they don't care whether they are running inside a GUI application, a system-level daemon, or a web server.

+#### Talking to the external world

+If an interactor needs to talk to another component, e.g., a database, the same methodology applies.
+You define a database *boundary* and then the database interactor implements that.
+As a result, the interactor doesn't have a compile-time dependency on any database, only the boundary.

+Similarly, if you're building a GUI application and want to use events, the interactor can push events to an event broker boundary, or the mechanism can be shifted a layer above to the API layer, which sits on top of multiple interactors.

+## The API layer

+TODO

+## Finishing the chain: the host

+TODO

 ## Conclusion

 The above architecture is suited for any language and **any use case**.
 One only needs an ability to define abstractions, were they type classes, interfaces, OCaml modules, Rust traits, or Clojure protocols.